-The High School Department was awarded the applicant status by the Philippine Accrediting Agencies of Schools, Colleges and Universities.
+The High School Department was awarded the applicant status by the Philippine Accrediting Agencies of Schools, Colleges and Universities (PAASCU).

-The High School Department was awarded the candidate status by the Philippine Accrediting Agencies of Schools, Colleges and Universities.
+The High School Department was awarded the candidate status by the Philippine Accrediting Agencies of Schools, Colleges and Universities (PAASCU).

 This year marked the complete implementation of the K to 12 program in the Junior High School Department.

-In partnership with Scholastic, Inc. OLOPSC adopted a key literacy program, Reading Enrichment and Assessment Program (REAP) for the Kinder 2, Grade School and High School.
+In partnership with Scholastic, Inc., OLOPSC adopted a key literacy program: the Reading Enrichment and Assessment Program (REAP) for the Kinder 2, Grade School, and High School.
 Alongside the program was the provision of the Scholastic Reading Centers.

-The Grade School Department was awarded the applicant status by the Philippine Accrediting Agencies of Schools, Colleges and Universities.
+The Grade School Department was awarded the applicant status by the Philippine Accrediting Agencies of Schools, Colleges and Universities (PAASCU).

-On March 1, 2016 OLOPSC was issued additional Government Permits for the Senior High School to offer Cookery and Food and Beverage Services specializations under the Technical-Vocational-Livelihood Track.
+On March 1, 2016, OLOPSC was issued additional Government Permits for the Senior High School to offer Cookery and Food and Beverage Services strands under the Technical-Vocational-Livelihood Track.

 The commercial building beside OLOPSC was acquired from DC Arcadia, Inc. and was renovated to serve as the new College building.
 It was blessed and inaugurated on August 15, 2016 during a commemoration of the Feast of the Assumption of the Blessed Virgin Mary.

-The construction of a 4-storey CS Building, named after the OLOPSC co-founder, Carmen C. Salvador was completed.
+The construction of a 4-story CS Building – named after the OLOPSC co-founder, Carmen C. Salvador – was completed.
 This structure houses the Senior High School Department and it is the first building that is using renewable energy through solar panels.
-It was blessed and inaugurated on September 8, 2016 as a Feast of the Nativity of the Blessed Virgin Mary was commemorated.
+It was blessed and inaugurated on September 8, 2016 as the Feast of the Nativity of the Blessed Virgin Mary was commemorated.

 On September 17, 2016 the co-founder and 2nd President of OLOPSC, Carmen C. Salvador celebrated her Diamond Jubilee.
 As a tribute to her 75th birthday, the school held a pilgrimage to seven Marian churches in Cavite, a tree planting activity, and the Binyagang Bayan.
 The school adopted a new beneficiary of its generosity, Kanlungan ni Maria, a home for the elderly in Antipolo City.

-The Grade School Department was awarded the candidate status by the Philippine Accrediting Agencies of Schools, Colleges and Universities.
+The Grade School Department was awarded the candidate status by the Philippine Accrediting Agencies of Schools, Colleges and Universities (PAASCU).

-The College Department received the Government Recognition of the course, Bachelor of Science in Tourism Management.
+The College Department received the Government Recognition for the course Bachelor of Science in Tourism Management.